-This article contains the information on How to Become an Architect in 2020.
+This article contains information on How to Become an Architect in 2023.

-Architects are people who draw, plan, design and review the interiors and exteriors, construction of buildings where people live, work, shop and play like houses, factories, cinemas house, bars, lounge, office buildings, and other structures, They achieve these by discussing the requirements and desires of the job with the client in order to prepare preliminary estimates of costs and feasibility of the project, followed by structural specifications, scaled drawings along with appropriate building contracts whereby work contractors like the plumbers, bricklayers are secured to execute the plan, the plan is referred to as architectural drawing.
-The architect manages the actual construction to ensure compliance with the architectural plans till execution.
+Architects are people who draw, plan, design and review the interiors and exteriors of buildings where people live, work, shop and play like houses, factories, cinemas houses, bars, lounge, office buildings, and other structures.
+They achieve these by discussing the requirements and desires of the job with the client in order to prepare preliminary estimates of costs and feasibility of the project, followed by structural specifications, scaled drawings, and appropriate building contracts whereby work contractors like plumbers and bricklayers are secured to execute the plan.
+The plan is referred to as an architectural drawing.
+The architect manages the actual construction to ensure compliance with the architectural plans until execution.

-Architects spend much of their time in offices, where they develop plans, meet with clients, and consult with engineers and other architects and construction sites to prepare initial drawings and review the progress of projects to ensure that clients’ objectives are met.
+Architects spend much of their time in offices, where they develop plans, meet with clients, and consult with engineers, other architects, and construction sites to prepare initial drawings and review the progress of projects to ensure that clients’ objectives are met.

 - Meet with clients to determine objectives and requirements for structures